pgRouting/workshop/docs/chapters/geoext_client.rst

 This function creates a `GeoExt.MapPanel
 <http://www.geoext.org/lib/GeoExt/widgets/MapPanel.html>`_ with an
-OpenStreetMap layer centered to Barcelona.
+OpenStreetMap layer centered to Denver.
 In this code, no OpenLayers.Map is explicitly created; the GeoExt.MapPanel do this under the hood: it takes the map options, the center and the zoom and create a map instance accordingly.